 One of the most important developments for us in using a fuel stove is learning how to reduce effort in providing fuel.
 We cut and stack the wood only once.
 We cut dried branches with our electric chainsaw (we use 100% green electricity) or drop saw.

 Our Solar Cooking

 Even though we are solar challenged, we get enough sun to cook on sunny days, the temperature in the oven gets up to 115 which makes the best porridge, Curry and Italian sauces.
-We love cooking with the Solar Oven, you don’t have to monitor it much, except to rotate the oven because this is a basic model.
-We don’t have to stir, it requires no cleaning (only once did it boil over) AND it never burns!
-It has no moving parts to break down and was made in India.
-We bought it years ago from Rainbow Power.
+Cooking with the Solar Oven, you don’t have to stir.
+Also, it requires no cleaning (only once did it boil over), And it never burns.
+But best of all, Solar ovens have no moving parts to break down.

 Who Manages the Food Forest?

 The regular work involves animal care, mulching, planting, cuttings, grafting, seed management, harvesting.
 But as Ted Trainer said, it isn’t work when you’re having fun.
 Most of the work is done by April.
 It takes an average of 3 woman/man hours per week.
 Paths run mostly along contour and they only require raking.
 By having ramps rather than steps, the site is accessible and more manageable.